 When the Ebola outbreak spread across Liberia, supporters like you gave generously in an effort to contain it.
 You enabled us to work with communities to find innovative ways to stop the spread of disease.
-The hard-fought mission to contain the Ebola virus is the foundation of our current work in Liberia.
+The hard-fought mission to contain the Ebola virus was the foundation for the work that happened next.

-Meeting the Urgent Needs of Mothers and Babies
+Meeting the Urgent Needs of Mothers and Children